With travel picking up again and airports getting busier, it’s time to take an updated look at which credit cards offer the best lounge access perks.

 ^With min.
 AUM S$200K.
 If AUM falls under S$200K, then 4 visits

-Here’s the main changes that happened last year:
+Here’s the main changes since last year’s article:

 Here’s a few things to consider when choosing a credit card for lounge access.